KyleJonesWinsted/betterSublists/README.md

 ## Usage

-A complete list of methods can be found [here](dist/index.d.ts).
+A complete list of methods can be found in `dist/index.d.ts`.
 If you don't use TypeScript (I feel sorry for you), see [this guide](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html)

 Usage of this module always starts by calling `getSublist`.